tudarmstadt-lt/structured-topics/README.md

  - queue ---> File where the queue of synsets is cached (csv.format)
  - cleanSenses ---> (optional) Some senses have additional information like pos-tag or the domain attached.
 This option will clean the senses before writing them to the output-file

-The output file will be in the following format:
+The output file will have the following format:
 ```
 <sense>\t<weight>\t<domain>\t<synset-id>
 ```